 We believe that all children, irrespective of their birth place, cultural or linguistic backgrounds, deserve the opportunity to have access to an unparalleled, rigorous curriculum designed to prepare them for college, career and global citizenship.
-In addition, developing creative leaders that can think critically is essential for the sustainability of these fundamentals in the world economy.
-The Most Serene Society of Saint-Marc (a Swiss Verein) has been formed to focus on Africa and the Caribbean islands with African populations to achieve these goals.
+In addition, developing creative leaders that can think critically is essential for the sustainability of these fundamentals in the world economy, and particularly in Haiti.
+The Most Serene Society of Saint-Marc (an activity of the Institute) has been formed to achieve these goals.
 It consists of a group of people who share the same attitude and are willing to contribute to education in Haiti and other regions where education is a key element in fighting poverty.

 By directly donating to independent education-focussed charities, the funds are effectively spent.
 Some charities that focus on education in Haiti can be found below (please note that the Institute is not affiliated with these charities).

 - Stiller Foundation

 - Return 2 Haiti